david-pizzi-cg/github-ai-workflow-demo/README.md

-# GitHub AI Workflow Evolution - Complete Demo
+# GitHub AI Workflow Evolution - Multi-Stage Demo

 ## 🎯 Overview

-Experience the **complete evolution of AI in software development** through one comprehensive demo that demonstrates three distinct AI collaboration approaches.
+Experience the **complete evolution of AI in software development** through one comprehensive multi-stage demo that demonstrates three distinct AI collaboration approaches.
 Using the same CSS bug scenario, you'll witness firsthand how AI transforms from a basic assistant requiring constant guidance to an autonomous quality-focused teammate.

 ## 🔄 The Evolution Journey